 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, San Ygnacio is worth considering.

-San Ygnacio is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, San Ygnacio does not have a public transit system used by locals to get to and from work.

-The per capita income in San Ygnacio in 2022 was $24,594, which is lower middle income relative to Texas and the nation.
-This equates to an annual income of $98,376 for a family of four.
+The per capita income in San Ygnacio in 2022 was $28,399, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
+This equates to an annual income of $113,596 for a family of four.
 However, San Ygnacio contains both very wealthy and poor people as well.

 San Ygnacio is an extremely ethnically-diverse town.
 The people who call San Ygnacio home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in San Ygnacio, accounting for 100.00% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of San Ygnacio residents report their race to be Native Hawaiian.
 Important ancestries of people in San Ygnacio include European, Yugoslavian, Other West Indian, West Indian, and U.S. Virgin Islander.